 A Life of Its Own

-As early as 1964, the festival has featured Indigenous artists — starting that year with headliner Buffy Sainte-Marie.
-Artistic director Estelle Klein saw the need for ‘native’ representation, and over the years she continued to prioritize hiring Indigenous artists such as Duke Redbird, Willie Dunn, and Alanis Obamsawin.
+Mariposa featured Indigenous artists as early as 1964, starting that year with headliner Buffy Sainte-Marie.
+Artistic director Estelle Klein saw the need for “native” representation, and over the years she continued to prioritize hiring Indigenous artists such as Duke Redbird, Willie Dunn, and Alanis Obamsawin.

 Obamsawin, a musician and filmmaker, in turn brought other Indigenous performers into the fold, establishing a ‘Native People’s Area’ marked by a giant teepee.
-Other Indigenous artists who graced Mariposa musical or storytelling stages include Digging Roots, the Métis Fiddler Quartet, Ronnie Douglas, Nadjiwan, Elizabeth Hill, Susan Aglukark, Florent Vollant, Rita Coolidge, Keith Secola, The Imbayakunas, Sherry Lawson and Mark Douglas, William Prince, Travis Shilling, and Bewabon Shilling re Studio Point.
+Other Indigenous artists who graced Mariposa musical or storytelling stages include Digging Roots, the Métis Fiddler Quartet, Ronnie Douglas, Nadjiwan, Elizabeth Hill, Susan Aglukark, Florent Vollant, Rita Coolidge, Keith Secola, The Imbayakunas, and Sherry Lawson and Mark Douglas, William Prince, Travis Shilling, and Bewabon Shilling.

 More than Music